Muslims believe that the first revelation sent to Prophet Muhammad (p.b.u.h) in Ramadan started from the word, “Iqra” which is Arabic for “read.”

 Today, Muslims from all over the world still follow suit and read the Holy Book, the Quran with an extra fervor during this month.
 One of the goals behind it is to gain inspiration from the Quran’s message of love, mercy, hope, miracles, prayers and morals to then take steps towards becoming the best version of ourselves.

 As a Muslim family living near Chicago, we uphold the reading and explaining of the Quran in kid-friendly ways to pass down the love of our faith, the Quran and Ramadan traditions.
-While we will miss going to our mosques this year, we’ll relive the memory of community and spirit with the following children’s books about Ramadan.
+Bring the community and spirit to your home with the following children’s books about Ramadan.

 It’s Ramadan, Curious George, by H.A.
 Rey and Hena Khan